 So what exactly does this look like, and how do they get started?

 In order to satisfy the security side of the coin, banks and payment providers must embrace the shift to passwordless authentication.
 Eliminating hard-to-manage (and hard-to-remember) passwords mitigates the potential of fraud, identity theft and even scalable password attacks like the recent Verkada breach , where hackers used login credentials to obtain access to 150,000 live surveillance cameras.

 To successfully ditch passwords and modernize their security posture, financial organizations should consider deploying multifactor authentication (MFA).
 Put simply, multifactor authentication requires two of the following three things: something you have, something you know, or something you are.
-The approach allows banks and payment providers to deploy authenticators like biometric modalities (i.e., face, iris, fingerprint) to enable MFA for users hoping to access their banking information, make online transactions and more.
+The approach not only allows for customer satisfaction and safety, but allows banks and payment providers to deploy authenticators like biometric modalities (i.e., face, iris, fingerprint) to enable MFA for users hoping to access their banking information, make online transactions and more.

 To most effectively transition to passwordless authentication, these organizations should follow guidelines from the FIDO Alliance.
 FIDO is an organization formed to address the lack of interoperability among strong authentication devices, as well as the problems users face with creating and remembering multiple usernames and passwords.
 After all, the core ideas driving the FIDO Alliance are ease of use, privacy and security, and standardization.

 Once authentication is modernized and more secure, financial organizations must also ensure they’re addressing the other side of the coin: user demands for a frictionless experience.
 After all, the most secure application or website means nothing if no customers want to use it.
 In fact, research finds customer experience will soon overtake price and product as the key brand differentiator.
 This means security and CX must share the center stage for organizations to truly succeed.